ramified/personal_handwritten_collection/README.md

 September 17th-October 8th, 2023: It took me so much time to move from Bonn to Berlin.
 The lecture notes of KleinAG talk is typed, and the computer has been cleaned.
 Will have my own office!

 October 15th, 2023: Try to fill the hole I made before.
 I made too many strands not completed, which is bad.
 Anyhow, at least part of the stuff are left, and I don't need to struggle from the beginning.

+October 22nd, 2023: Read Conway's book The sensual (quadratic) form.
+It is an amazing book, with lots of figures and thousands of combinatorical results.
+Unfortunately, most results are not conclude in a independent theorem, so it becomes harder to cite the results.
+In ptc, he classifies
+- quadratic forms up to rational equivalence in Lec 4, p94-97;

+- integral binary quadratic forms up to integrally equivalence in p16-26;
+- definite integral 3-dim quadratic forms in Lec 3;
+- indefinite integral quadratic forms in Lec 4, p125;
+- even unimodular lattices of dim 8, 16, 24 in p38, p57;
+- cubic and isocubic lattices, tetralattices, root lattices, Niemeier lattices... in Lec 2+afterthoughts;